StinkOS

 Screenshots

-StinkOS boot menu listing 25 userland apps including Doom variants
+StinkOS boot menu listing every userland app on the disk including Rust apps and Doom variants

 Freedoom1 mid-combat.
 Status bar (health, ammo, armor, weapons grid) is the original Doom HUD running through doomgeneric.